Open-Archypelago/Archypelago/building-blocks/problem-statement/readme.md

 ## Getting Started

-This building block has one component which describes the role of enterprise architects.
+This building block has one component which describes the workshop structure.
 This is provided in a number formats.

-Copy [these artifacts ](https://github.com/Open-Archypelago/Archypelago/tree/c6b1c52637f61c1229a9698a9cc449a4d1f53189/building-blocks/problem-statement)and adapt them to your specific needs.
+Copy [these artifacts ](https://github.com/Open-Archypelago/Archypelago/tree/c6b1c52637f61c1229a9698a9cc449a4d1f53189/building-blocks/problem-statement) and adapt them to your specific needs.

 Archypelago must be acknowledged as the original source.
 The license agreement must be adhered to.